-Over the past five years I’ve required medical attention four times.
-Once was a trip to ER for stitches.
+Over the past five years, I’ve required medical attention four times.
+Once was a trip to the ER for stitches.
 The other three times were to urgent care to snag a prescription for antibiotics.
-On my last visit they encouraged me to find a primary care physician.
+On my last visit, they encouraged me to find a primary care physician.
 I agreed.
 After recovering, I went online searching for a conveniently-located doctor.

 I wish I could call a physician locator service, but there aren’t any in my area, at least none that I know of.

 I’m convinced healthcare call centers can fill a vital need in the provision of healthcare services, both telephone triage, and doctor locator services.
 If only they were available in my area.
 Hopefully, the reality of what is will soon catch up with the potential of what can be.
 Until then I hope I don’t get sick.